return42/sphkerneldoc/linux_src_doc/drivers/s390/cio/vfio_ccw_cp_c.rst

 This is the chain length not considering any TICs.
 You need to do a new round for each TIC target.

+The program is also validated for absence of not yet supported indirect data addressing scenarios.

 .. _`ccwchain_calc_length.return`:

 Return